The Play Project

 Singapore | 2015

 The Play Project is an aerial survey of 100 playgrounds across Singapore.
 Singapore is considered one of the most urbanised countries in the world, with 100% of its population living in urban areas.
-Back in the 1960s, people were still living in squatters and slums, and the government is credited with resettling residents into low cost state-built housing.
+In the 1960s, many people lived in squatters and slums, and the government is credited with resettling residents into low cost state-built housing.
 Today, more than 80% of Singaporeans live in public housing.

 The project was conceived in 2014, at the beginning of mass drone adoption.
-Before this, aerial photography is still within the domain of photographing outside helicopters, and costs were prohibitive and usage were confined to specialised and commercial applications.
-Chow and Lin worked with a local drone company, Avetics, and they customised a drone to carry a mirrorless camera on board.
-The drone costs around $10,000 at that time, still considered rather expensive by today’s standards.
+Before this, aerial photography was still within the domain of photographing outside helicopters, and costs were prohibitive and usage were confined to specialised and commercial applications.